-- in the second month with probability ~ 0.9649 , if the second investor did not cash in at the end of the first month and the shares went up; - in the second month with probability ~ 0.9540 , if the second investor did not cash in at the end of the first month and the shares went down; - in the third month with probability 1 (this is the last month to invest).
+- in the first month with probability ~ 0.4949 ; - in the second month with probability 1, if the second investor has cashed in; - in the second month with probability ~ 0.9649 , if the second investor did not cash in at the end of the first month and the shares went up; - in the second month with probability ~ 0.9540 , if the second investor did not cash in at the end of the first month and the shares went down; - in the third month with probability 1 (this is the last month to invest).

-Following this strategy, the first investor ensures an expected profit of ~ 4.33 .
+Following this strategy, the first investor ensures an expected profit of \sim 4.33.

-We now make the market probabilistic, where, in any month when it did not bar the investor in the previous month (including the first), the probability that the market bars an individual investor equals p{bar} .
-We consider nonzero-sum properties of the form $\langle i_1:i_2\rangle{\max=?}(\mathbb{R}^{profit_1}[F \text{ cashed_in}1]+\mathbb{R}^{profit_2}[F \text{ cashed_in}2])$, in which each investor tries to maximise their individual profit, for different reward structures.
-In Figures 9 and 10 we have plotted the results for the investors where the profit models of the investors follow a normal profile and where the profit models of the investors differ ('later cash-ins' for the first investor and 'early cash-ins' for second), when p{bar} equals 0.1 and 0.5 respectively.
-The results demonstrate that, given more time and a more predictable market, i.e., when p{bar} is lower, the players can collaborate to increase their profits.
+We now make the market probabilistic, where the probability the market bars an individual investor equals pbar, and consider nonzero-sum properties of the form $\langle i_1:i_2\rangle\rangle{\max=?}(\mathbb{R}^{profit_1}[\mathbb{F} \mbox{ cashed}{\mbox{in}1}]+\mathbb{R}^{profit_2}[\mathbb{F} \mbox{ cashed}{\mbox{in}2}])$, in which each investor tries to maximise their individual profit, for different reward structures.
+In Figures 8 and 9 we have plotted the results for the investors where the profit models of the investors follow a normal profile and where the profit models of the investors differ ('later cash-ins' for the first investor and 'early cash-ins' for second), when pbar equals 0.1 and 0.5 respectively.
+The results demonstrate that, given more time and a more predictable market, i.e., when pbar is lower, the players can collaborate to increase their profits.

 Performing strategy synthesis, we find that the strategies in the mixed profiles model are for the investor with an 'early cash-ins' profit model to invest as soon as possible, i.e., it tries to invest in the first month and if this fails because it is barred, it will be able to invest in the second.
-On the other hand, for the investor with the 'later cash-ins' profile, the investor will delay investing until the chances of the shares failing start to increase or they reach the month before last and then invest (if the investor is barred in this month, they will be able to invest in the final month).
+On the other hand, for the investor with the 'later cash-ins' profile, the investor will delay investing until the chances of the shares failing starts to increase or they reach the month before last and then invest (if the investor is barred in this month, they will be able to invest in the final month).

-Fig. 10: Futures market: normal profiles (left) and mixed profiles (right) (p{bar} =0.5).
+Fig. 9: Futures market: normal profiles (left) and mixed profiles (right) (pbar=0.5).